Tradition, innovation, and vision—the journey to award-winning olive oil

 Tasting room fun and education

-Relax on the patio, and enjoy a glass of local wine or beer from Tin City neighbors.
-Choose from a selection of hummus, olives, cheese, salami, tapenades, and more in an inviting and pleasant atmosphere.
+Settle in on the patio with a glass of local wine or beer from neighboring Tin City makers, and enjoy small bites like hummus, olives, cheese, salami, tapenades, and more—all in a relaxed, welcoming setting.

 Crafting artisan olive oils